Correlated many-body quantum dynamics of the Peregrine soliton: Introduction

-Our study aims to provide an initial step towards the direction of quantum RWs by exploring the role of MB effects in the experimentally relevant dynamical formation of RWs, utilizing the PS as a prototypical example.
-To nucleate the PS we consider a one-dimensional (1D) bosonic gas confined in a box-potential with hard-wall boundary conditions.
-Starting from repulsive interactions where the bosons assemble in a nearly homogeneous density state, we follow a quench to attractive coupling strengths, a protocol that has been often leveraged in experimental practice from the early work of~\cite{Donley2001Bosenova} and till the recent work of~\cite{tamura2025observation}.
-This process triggers the focusing of the original single-humped wave packet, partially also involving the emission of two counterpropagating density wavefronts from the box edges, which through their interference eventually give rise to the quantum variant of the PS.
-To track the emergent non-equilibrium beyond-MF dynamics of the ultracold gas, we employ the multi-layer multi-configuration time-dependent Hartree method for atomic mixtures (ML-MCTDHX)~\cite{mlx_jcp_2013,cao2017unified,njp_mlx_2013}, and in particular its reduction to bosons, dubbed MCTDHB.
+Our study aims to provide an initial step toward the direction of quantum RWs by exploring the role of MB effects in the experimentally relevant dynamical formation of RWs, utilizing the PS as a prototypical example.
+To nucleate the PS, we consider a one-dimensional (1D) bosonic gas confined in a box-potential with hard-wall boundary conditions.
+Starting from repulsive interactions where the bosons assemble in a nearly homogeneous density state, we follow a quench to attractive coupling strengths, a protocol that has been often leveraged in experimental practice from the early work of Ref.~\cite{Donley2001Bosenova} and till the recent work of Ref.~\cite{tamura2025observation}.
+This process triggers the focusing of the original single-humped wave packet, partially also involving the emission of two counterpropagating density wave fronts from the box edges, which through their interference eventually give rise to what we refer to as the quantum variant of the PS.
+It is also interesting to note that the considered parametric regime dictated by the atom number, box length, and postquench interactions is chosen such that MI of the background is suppressed in contrast to previous works~\cite{el2016dam,Adriazola_experimentally_2025,chandramouli2025rogue,tamura2025observation}.
+To track the emergent nonequilibrium beyond-MF dynamics of the ultracold gas, we employ the multilayer multiconfiguration time-dependent Hartree method for atomic mixtures (ML-MCTDHX)~\cite{mlx_jcp_2013,cao2017unified,njp_mlx_2013}, and in particular its reduction to bosons, dubbed MCTDHB.

 We demonstrate that a high-density, doubly localized (in both space and time) RW structure representing the quantum variant of the PS is nucleated after the interference of the emitted density edges in the correlated dynamics of the considered non-integrable system (which, however, bears an integrable MF limit variant).
-Importantly, our \textit{ab-initio} MCTDHB computations reveal prominent correlation-induced deviations from the classical field prediction, ultimately modifying the PS morphology and dynamics.
-These alterations manifest as a reduced peak amplitude and wider core of the quantum PS, the absence of the characteristic side density dips [a staple feature of the PS at the MF level] , and its earlier formation as compared to its MF counterpart~\cite{Romero_experimental_2024}.
+Importantly, our \textit{ab initio} MCTDHB computations reveal prominent correlation-induced deviations from the classical field prediction, ultimately modifying the PS morphology and dynamics.
+These alterations manifest as a reduced peak amplitude and wider core of the quantum PS, the absence of the characteristic side density dips (a staple feature of the PS at the MF level) , and its earlier formation as compared to its MF counterpart~\cite{Romero_experimental_2024}.
+These constitute the important correlation properties of the quantum PS, demonstrating its deviations from its known exact solution in the integrable limit.